gigibytes/rclone-to-kobo/README.md

 - cleans up the original .epubs
 - sends the files to Dropbox

-And on my Kobo, I just open Dropbox and pull down whatever files I want.
+Then on my Kobo, I just open Dropbox and pull down whatever files I want.

 ### Why?